Docs Menu

 The Realm SDK does not provide a way to check whether all documents that match a subscription have synced to the device.

-You can remove subscriptions in several ways:
+You can remove subscriptions in the following ways:

 • Remove all subscriptions